melanierichards/just-build-websites/README.md

 * Recreate your favorite movie or concert poster as a responsive website
 * Make a time clock web app ([Guidelines](docs/time-clock.md))
 * Make any variety of calculators ([Guidelines](docs/various-calculators.md))
+* Go on an adventure and document it an interesting way.
+Inspiration: Hum Creative's [Guide to the Enchantments](http://enchantments.guide/)